Reentry Permit Processing Time: How to Overcome Timing Issues

 Expedited Processing: Your reentry permit will be issued within about 1 to 3 months after your biometrics appointment.

-To check current USCIS processing times for Form I-131, contact USCIS or visit their website, selecting Form I-131 and the appropriate service center.
+To check current USCIS processing times for Form I-131 and confirm the most accurate I-131 process time, contact USCIS or visit their website, selecting Form I-131 and the appropriate service center.
 If you need help determining your service center, email me at contact@ashoorilaw.com.

 2. Overview of Reentry Permits

-A reentry permit is a travel document for U.S. lawful permanent residents (looks similar to a passport).
+A reentry permit is a travel document for U.S. lawful permanent residents, commonly referred to as a reentry permit green card document, and it looks similar to a passport.
 A reentry permit has 3 major functions:

 1. Protects Your Status: